Saiminator/Kyuukei/_chapters/dreymi-chapter1.md

 **Dreymi**<br>
 Vampire society is built on strength, awakening, and connection.
 Dreymi has none of these things.

-By the time she began writing this diary, she had already surpassed the typical age for red eye awakening.
+By the time she began writing this diary, she had already surpassed the typical age for red eye awakening, around 6-10 years old.
 The whispers had already begun.
 The quiet avoidance.
 The unspoken knowledge that she was falling further and further behind her peers.

 Her mother tried to help her.
 The village tried to be patient.
 But there are only so many years one can remain defective before they are seen as something lesser.